Chair of Trustees

 Hugh and Jamie Maxwell first became friends in the late 1960s, as their families lived close to one another in London, and both attended the same prep school.

 Hugh is married with two children and lives in London.
-He became a Trustee, and Treasuser, in 2014.
+He became a Trustee, and Treasurer, in 2014.

 Thomas Ind MB BS MD FRCOG

 Thomas Ind MB BS MD FRCOG is a gynaecologist who is a certified colposcopist and sub-specialist in gynaecological cancer.
 He qualified in Medicine in 1989 from the Medical College of St Bartholomew's Hospital in London.
-His post-graduate training was in London and Sydney before becoming a consultant gynaecologist at St George's and the Royal Marsden Hospitals in London.
+His post-graduate training was in London and Sydney before becoming a consultant gynaecologist at St George's and the Head of the Department of Gynaecological Oncology at the Royal Marsden Hospital.

 Thomas Ind is a Fellow of the Royal College of Obstetricians and Gynaecologists and accredited by the RCOG and GMC in gynaecological cancer.
 He has many publications and book chapters in the field of gynaecological cancer and has been a section editor of the female reproductive tract for Gray's Anatomy.
-He is a member of the British Society of Colposcopy and Cervical Pathology (BSCCP) as well as the British and International Societies of Gynaecological Cancer (BGCS & IGCS).
+He is a member of the British Society of Colposcopy and Cervical Pathology (BSCCP), an Officer of the British and International Societies of Gynaecological Cancer (BGCS) as well as a number of other professional societies.

 Lucy joined as a Trustee in 2011 having recently graduated from Edinburgh University with a degree in English Literature.
 As Jo and Jamie Maxwell's daughter, Lucy is thrilled to be continuing the wonderful work that her parents began.